 by Rosie Schwartz, RD, FDC

-As a result of the Covid-19 pandemic, lost jobs and reduced work hours have led to an unprecedented need for food banks across Canada.
+As a result of food inflation, lost jobs and reduced work hours have led to an unprecedented need for food banks across Canada.
 While financial and food donations are critical to the survival of any food bank, typically many donations come in the form of snacks and processed foods, like potato chips.
 But community programs can also yield frozen poultry and meat and surplus fresh and frozen produce can be donated by grocery stores and restaurants, through partners like Second Harvest.
 As well, farm organizations often donate milk, eggs and meat.
 The Mississauga Food Bank, though, offers a unique take on “farm fresh” for their users by providing healthy produce and protein in the form of farmed fish.

 The food bank is changing the food landscape with its AquaGrow Farms which uses aquaponics, a form of agriculture that combines aquaculture (fish farming) with hydroponics (growing plants without soil).
 It began in late 2016 in the Mississauga Food Bank warehouse with the small farm taking up only about 500 square feet.
 At that time, they produced approximately 200 pounds of fish and more than 2,000 heads of lettuce throughout each year.
 This about the equivalent of 11,000 servings of fish and greens.
 The fish, before distribution, are cleaned and filleted off-site.
 An expansion to 800 square feet in November 2018 allowed for a doubling of their yield.